Go Backpacking

 This doesn't mean you need to take a photo wherever you go, but having your camera with you at the right time in the right place is crucial for getting good images.

-Except for going somewhere unsafe where it's dangerous to have valuables, I carry my camera with me every day and everywhere I go.
+Except when I'm somewhere unsafe where it's dangerous to carry valuables, I carry my camera with me every day, everywhere I go.

 Be sure to protect your camera, whether walking around or going to the beach, but you never know when a unique photo opportunity will arise.